 The occupancy rate should be calculated using the Council's occupancy calculator.
+Where the development mix is not known at outline stage, an average occupancy of 2.4 persons should be used.

-The figure of 120 l/p/d should be inputted as the water usage of development.
+The figure of 120 l/p/p/d should be inputted as the water usage of development.